 The LSU AgCenter is dedicated to providing innovative research, information and education to improve people's lives.
 Working in a unique statewide network of parish extension offices, research stations and academic departments, the LSU AgCenter helps Louisiana citizens make the best use of natural resources, protect the environment, enhance agricultural enterprises and develop human and community resources.

 “4-H Makes the Best Better” is the motto that drives our members to accept the responsibility to make a difference in the community.
-Each of the 21 traditional school clubs and several project clubs, with 26 local club leaders and over 100 youth volunteers, are participating in service all over the parish.
+Each of the 21 traditional school clubs and several project clubs, with 26 local club leaders and many volunteers, are participating in service all over the parish.
 They have volunteered with the elderly, the state park, veterans, city wide clean up, cancer patients, and many needy in the parish and region.
 Our many youth and adult volunteers support our 4-H program on a parish, regional, and state level in the areas of service learning, community service, and school enrichment programs.

 LSU AgCenter County Agents provide research-based information on plant, aqua-culture, wildlife and animal enterprises to Evangeline Parish clientele.
-The 2017 total dollar amount from these commodities were: (Data collected from the Louisiana Ag Summary: Website - LSUAgCenter.com/agsummary
+The total dollar amount from these commodities were: (Data collected from the Louisiana Ag Summary: Website - LSUAgCenter.com/agsummary

-You are the local supporters and beneficiaries in the LSU AgCenter extension programs.
-Just 20% support keeps these programs in your community.
-Your parish extension office offers programs in:
+You are the local supporters and beneficiaries of the LSU AgCenter extension programs.
+Your support keeps these programs in your communities.

-LSU AgCenter State Appropriated Funds for FY 2019-2020:
+LSU AgCenter State Appropriated Funds for FY 2021-2022: